 First and foremost, because it's my favorite pass time.
 I enjoy the physical aspect of carving out an image; to have to work for the result makes it even more gratifying.
 The entire time I'm carving a block I don't really know what it looks like, sure I have an idea but inking the block up for the first time and seeing the chatter (the carved lines) and all the detail come to life feels like my birthday, every time.
 The technique of carving woodblocks is also chosen due to the nature of the process which creates a unique style.
 You can't fake a woodcut.
 They aren't for everyone, but they are definitely for me.
 If you would like to try this process out you can purchase Linoleum blocks from Hobby Lobby or Michaels, these are soft, rubber like surfaces that are beyond easy to carve.
 Have at it!

 DOES WOOSAH FREELANCE?

-We accept freelance opportunities that align with our interests and brand!
-We are experienced with printmaking, mural design/painting, logo design, graphic design and illustration.
-If you are interested in working together please reach out using the CONTACT tab on the menu bar.
+We sure do.
+We enjoy working with clients that align with our values and vision, such as Merrell, New Belgium Brewing Co, Harmony Brewing Company, POW Protect Our Winters, etc. If you are interested in working together please reach out using the CONTACT tab on the menu bar.
 I do not design tattoos.